 Magnolia is a very small city located in the state of Texas.
 With a population of 2,093 people and six constituent neighborhoods, Magnolia is the 726th largest community in Texas.

-Magnolia is a blue-collar town, with 37.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Magnolia is a city of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Magnolia who work in sales jobs (10.55%), food service (8.00%), and office and administrative support (7.88%).
+Because occupations involving physical labor dominate the local economy, Magnolia is generally considered to be a blue-collar town.
+38.57% of the Magnolia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Magnolia is a city of construction workers and builders, sales and office workers, and service providers.
+There are especially a lot of people living in Magnolia who work in sales jobs (13.66%), office and administrative support (9.40%), and personal care services (5.14%).

-The percentage of adults in Magnolia who are college-educated is close to the national average for all communities of 21.84%: 17.85% of the adults in Magnolia have a bachelor's degree or advanced degree.
+In terms of college education, Magnolia is nearly on par with the US average for all cities of 21.84%: 17.93% of adults 25 and older in Magnolia have a bachelor's degree or advanced degree.

-The per capita income in Magnolia in 2010 was $26,752, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $107,008 for a family of four.
+The per capita income in Magnolia in 2018 was $24,667, which is middle income relative to Texas and the nation.
+This equates to an annual income of $98,668 for a family of four.
 However, Magnolia contains both very wealthy and poor people as well.

 Magnolia is an extremely ethnically-diverse city.
 The people who call Magnolia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Magnolia residents report their race to be White, followed by Black or African-American.
 Magnolia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.54% of the city’s residents.
-Important ancestries of people in Magnolia include Irish, German, English, and Italian.
+People of Hispanic or Latino origin account for 12.51% of the city’s residents.
+Important ancestries of people in Magnolia include Acadian/Cajun, English, German, Irish, and Scots-Irish.

 The most common language spoken in Magnolia is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Russian.